 You may want to change the size of a device to make a floor plan more readable.
 Start by double-clicking on the image of the device you want to change.
-When you are in the edit mode of a device, you will see four corner "handles" or "grips" surrounding the device.
-Click on one of the handles and drag in or out it to resize the image.
+When you are in the edit mode of a device, you will see four "handles" or "grips" surrounding the device.
+You can grab one of the handles and drag in or out it to enlarge it or reduce the image.